-She is primarily a representational sculptor; she was formally educated at the National College of Art in Lahore, Pakistan.
-Ruby has held residencies internationally, she has received fellowships and awards, including recent VSC/Pollock-Krasner Foundation Fellowship.
-Her installations, sculptures, and site-specific works have been exhibited at Asia Society Museum NY, Queens Museum, rossi & rossi, Hong Kong, Aicon Gallery (London & New York), Vadehra Art Gallery, New Delhi, India, Arco Madrid, Art Hong Kong, India Art fair, and The Armory Show NYC, to name a few.
+She is primarily a representational sculptor and was formally educated at the National College of Art in Lahore, Pakistan.
+Chishti has held residencies internationally, and received fellowships and awards including the recent VSC/Pollock-Krasner Foundation Fellowship.
+Her installations, sculptures, and site-specific works exhibited at Asia Society Museum NY, Queens Museum, Vadehra Art Gallery, New Delhi, India, Arco Madrid, Art Hong Kong, India Art fair, and The Armory Show NYC, to name a few.
 Chishti’s work has been published in numerous magazines, newspapers, and books, including Unveiling the Visible by Salima Hashmi, Memory-Metaphor-Mutations by Salima Hashmi and Yashodhra Dalmia, and The Eye Still Seeks: Pakistani Contemporary Art by Salima Hashmi & Matand Khosla.

 The artist lives and works in Brooklyn, New York.